 Now measure the distance between Location 1 and location 2.

 You can only propose correct wireless device once you have calculated air distance correctly.
-To check air distance for point to point see below steps.
+To check air distance from point to point see below steps.

 Ruler Tools in Google Earth | Distance Calculation Long Distance Point to Point